theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/documentation/setup/installation.md

 ### Unattended Installation

-The installation of Xtract IS can be initiated unattended without the GUI.
+The installation of {{ productName }} can be initiated unattended without the GUI in a non-interactive way via the Windows Command Prompt.

 - Execute the `XtractISSetup.exe` via command line and use the switch `--unattended`.
 - Execute the `XtractLicenseManager.exe` (License Manager) via command line and pass the path to the license file as an argument.